How much does it cost to put a dog or cat to sleep in the UK?

 Median £5,000 across 3 real prices

-From late spring through summer, dried grass seeds become tiny natural darts that work their way into paws, ears, eyes and noses.
+From late spring through summer, dried grass seeds turn into tiny natural darts that work their way into paws, ears, eyes and noses.

 Median £5,000 across 3 real prices